Wise1m/qrcode-generator/README.md

+## QR Code Generator
+This is a simple QR code generator built with HTML, CSS and Javascript.
+The tool allows users to easily generate QR codes for any text or URL they input.

+# Features
+Generate QR codes for any text or URL
+Easy to use interface
+Download QR codes in PNG format

+# Usage
+To use the QR code generator, simply paste your link and click the button.
+Make sure to input the correct text or URL and adjust the size and color options as desired.

+# License
+This QR code generator is licensed under the MIT lincense.

-# qrcode-generator
+# Contact
-This is a simple web application for generating QR codes using the Google Charts API.
-The app allows users to enter any text, URL, or other data that they want to encode as a QR code, and then generates a high-quality image of the QR code that can be saved, printed, or shared.
-Feel free to use and modify it as you wish.
+If you have any questions or issues with this QR code generator, please contact [aribisalapraise12@gmail.com].